Streaming Video Temporal Action Segmentation In Real Time: Introduction

 This paper proposes a generalizable end-to-end training framework by selective feature extractors and temporal model for SVTAS task.
 And to response the challenge of losing global time-serious relationship in SVTAS task, we use a temporal convolution network with memory cache (memory tcn) to store short-time temporal information.
 Then, inspired by \cite{radford2021learning,li2022bridge}, we explore a new multi-modality way to model long-time past information.
 By mixing natural language and image modality, our multi-modality real-time model, Transeger, obtains better results than any other models in SVTAS task.

-In summary, our contributions are as follows: (a) \textbf{Streaming video TAS in real time:} Unlike full-sequence TAS approaches, we proposed a framework to realize real-time TAS technique for streaming videos.
-Our framework changes the growth of network latency and space complexity of the TAS model from linear $O(n)$ to constant $O(1)$ by setting the chunk size of the model, which significantly reduces the network latency and broadens the application scenarios of TAS. (b) \textbf{End-to-end train:} Our framework can be trained end-to-end, which simplifies the training processes.
-And, our framework even reduces the number of model parameters and computation. (c) \textbf{Multi-modality:} The multi-modality SVTAS model we propose, Transeger, mitigates the problem that model loses global time-series relationship by importing natural language modality.
-To the best of our knowledge, it is the first multi-modality real-time TAS model.
+In summary, our contributions are as follows: \begin{itemize} \item \textbf{Streaming video TAS in real time:} Unlike full-sequence TAS approaches, we proposed a framework to realize real-time TAS technique for streaming videos.
+Our framework changes the growth of network latency and space complexity of the TAS model from linear $O(n)$ to constant $O(1)$ by setting the chunk size of the model, which significantly reduces the network latency and broadens the application scenarios of TAS.

+\item \textbf{End-to-end train:} Our framework can be trained end-to-end, which simplifies the training processes.
+We complete the training of the model using only one stage, without adding additional manual editing, annotation, and optical flow extraction work.
+And, our framework even reduces the number of model parameters and computation.

+\item \textbf{Multi-modality:} The multi-modality SVTAS model we propose, Transeger, mitigates the problem that model loses global time-series relationship by importing natural language modality to model past information.
+To the best of our knowledge, it is the first multi-modality real-time temporal action segmentation model. \end{itemize}